hotzhao/kaldi/docs/README.md

 `openfst-1.6.5/bin/fstcompile --isymbols=./symbols/phones.txt --osymbols=./symbols/words.txt --keep_isymbols=false --keep_osymbols=false ./output/lexicon2_fst.txt ./output/lexicon2.fst`

 Please note:
-- From the shell-level, the FST arc type can be specified to fstcompile with the --arc_type flag; `StdArc` is the default.
+- From the shell-level, the FST arc type can be specified to `fstcompile` with the `--arc_type` flag. `StdArc` is the default arc type.
 - `StdArc` uses `TropicalWeight`
   - TropicalWeight::Zero() = +inf, which is -ln(0)
   - TropicalWeight::One() = 0, which is -ln(1)